TO BE PUBLISHED January 2025

 - assessing the design and adoption of a Football Club Corporate Governance Code - requirements for annual reporting and mandating compliance

-- equality, diversity and inclusion reporting - options for widening the scope - women’s football, considerations around athletes’ rights and welfare, environmental sustainability, and commitments to equality, diversity and inclusion
+- equality, diversity and inclusion reporting - options for widening its scope - women’s football - considerations around athletes’ rights and welfare - environmental sustainability

 - shadow regulator: